List – 22 Marketplaces Where You Can Buy and Sell Patents

 There is a good probability, I would.
 But then, there are other good options too.

 The only issue with IP marketplace is that the categories are either poorly chosen or inaptly named.
-For instance, instead of listing all the major technology clusters as categories and allowing users to choose from them, the categories are highly limited to Biotech, Food Tech, Energy, IT, Pharma, Machines, art & crafts and other few, one of them being leisure activity goods.
+For instance, instead of listing all the major technology clusters as categories and allowing users to choose from them, the categories are highly limited to Biotech, Food Tech, Energy, IT, Pharma, Machines, Art & Crafts and others, one of them being leisure activity goods.

-Another turnoff?
-Categories like “foodstuffs”.
+Another turnoff — categories like “foodstuffs”.
 With all due respect, it doesn’t take a genius to rename that category.
 Call it Comestibles or rename the category to Food Science.
 Just not foodstuffs.
-My IQ drops 20 points every time I type that word.
+My IQ drops 10 points every time I type that word.

 Other than that, I have no qualms.